Muggwomp/pytubefix-cipher-patch/README.md

 # pytubefix cipher.py patch
 This repository contains a patched `cipher.py` for users of `pytubefix` who are hitting current YouTube player/cipher extraction failures.
+Update: An updated node_runner.py is also now included as to cut down on unnecesarry empty nsig retries

 ## What this fixes
 - signature function extraction failures